hms-dbmi/pic-sure-all-in-one/README.md

-`Check For Updates` resolves one release-control commit, applies the database migrations from that release, and only then builds and restarts the application. `Start PIC-SURE` recreates PSAMA, starts Operations, Query, and Gateway, and waits for PSAMA health, Operations readiness, Query health, and a `RUNNING` Gateway deep system status before it starts the public httpd/frontend container.
+`Check For Updates` resolves one release-control commit, applies the database migrations from that release, and only then builds and restarts the application. `Start PIC-SURE` recreates PSAMA, starts Operations, Query, and Gateway, and waits for PSAMA health, Operations readiness, Query liveness, and the banner feed through Gateway before it starts the public httpd/frontend container.
+The Gateway check calls `/operations/banners/active/v2`, so it proves the Gateway-to-Operations-to-database path without requiring optional HPDS, Dictionary, Logging, or Visualization services.
 PSAMA recreation is the deployment-wide authorization-cache refresh.
 AIO has no global cache-eviction operation.

 The update is fail closed.
 A migration or backend-health failure leaves the new frontend unpublished.
 During startup, new banner management routes may remain unavailable until PSAMA has been recreated and the backend is healthy.